 In terms of taste, brown rice has a distinctly earthy and nutty flavor that is impossible to miss.
 Although its flavor is not overwhelming or unpleasant, brown rice does have a signature taste that gives its dishes a unique and alluring bite.

 Despite its fantastic taste and a similar texture to arborio rice, some people might feel hesitant to opt for brown rice due to its rather long cooking time.
 Brown rice can also be rather hard to get right.
-However, with the right instruction, you’ll find preparing brown rice a breeze.
+However, with the right instruction, you’ll find preparing brown rice with a rice cooker a breeze.

 If this is your first time cooking brown rice, you will need some instructions to ensure that you don’t accidentally undercook it.